Société Haitiano-Américaine de Développement Agricole: Decline

 "The worst thing that can be said of SHADA is that they are doing [their operations] at considerable expense to the American taxpayer and in a manner that does not command the respect of the Haitian people".
 The US government offered $175,000 as compensation to the 35,000 to 40,000 displaced peasant families after recommending the program's cancellation.

 In early 1944, The Rubber Development Corporation sent a delegation to cancel the Cryptostegia contract.
 Lescot feared SHADA's termination would add the burden of higher unemployment, as at its height over 90,000 people were employed by the company.
 His plea to continue operation until the end of the war was denied.
 A few months later, all Cryptostegia producing lands were razed and returned to the original owners, and Fennell resigned.

-SHADA continued small scale production of sisal and Havea under direction of J. W. McQueen.
+SHADA continued small scale production of sisal and Hevea under direction of J. W. McQueen.
 By 1953, the company was no longer in operation.